This post may contain affiliate links, from which we earn an income.

 If you’re planning a road trip to Portugal from UK, check the UK Foreign Office website regarding driving to Portugal and foreign travel advice before setting off.

-Their advice on driving abroad and foreign travel is updated regularly as the coronavirus situation changes in Europe, and their guidance should always be followed.
+Their advice on driving abroad and foreign travel is updated regularly, and their guidance should always be followed.

 Ideally, you’ll be doing this trip in your own car.
 If you don’t own a car and don’t want to fly or use public transport, your only option is car hire, but this is the most expensive way of all the options to get to Portugal.